nilesc/Long-Structured-Debate-Generation-and-Evaluation/README.md

 ### Setup Instance
 The following code can be executed with the following script:

-    $ ./setup-instance.sh
+    $ bash setup-instance.sh

-If you would just like to get our code up and running as quickly as possible, just run the above script.
+If you would just like to get our code up and running as quickly as possible, just run the above script and skip to scraping instructions below.
 If you would instead like a step-by-step walkthrough of what the code is doing, follow along below.

 First things first, setup conda: